 • Set the BTARN application pool to 32-bit mode.

-• The Identity used in the BTARN Application pools should be the same that we use in the BTARN BizTalk Host Instance Account and the BizTalk Isolated Host Instance Account.
+• The Identity used in the BTARN Application pools should be the same as that we use in the BTARN BizTalk Host Instance Account and the BizTalk Isolated Host Instance Account.
 Otherwise, BTARN in some situations may not work correctly.

 • If the service account set for the BTARN application pools is different from the Isolated Host account, BTARN will not be able to process incoming messages correctly.
 When the receive “.aspx page” calls the pipeline, the pipeline will not have access to the appropriate certificates.
 Therefore, it will not be able to decrypt the incoming message or validate the signature.
 It will also not be able to access the MessageBox database.

-To change the Identity property of BTARN application pools you need to:
+To change the Identity property of BTARN application pools, you need to:

-• Open the IIS Management Console
+• Open the IIS Management Console.

-• On the left three in the “Internet Information Services (IIS) Manager” console, click on “Application Pools” node underneath the machine node.
+• On the left tree in the Internet Information Services (IIS) Manager console, click on the Application Pools node underneath the machine node.

-• Right-click the “BTARNAppPool” application pool and select “Advanced Settings…
+• Right-click the BTARNAppPool application pool and select Advanced Settings…

 BTARN IIS BTARNAppPool Application pool settings

-• Select the “Custom account” option and set the same service account used for the Isolated Host and Host instances
+• Select the Custom account option and set the same service account used for the Isolated Host and Host instances.

 BTARN IIS Application pools